Hungry ghost: In China

-In Chinese Buddhism, The World of the Hungry Ghosts (鬼法界, 鬼界) is one of the six domains of the desire realm of Buddhism.
-There is a belief in the oral tradition of Chinese ancestral worship that the ghosts of the ancestors may be granted permission to return to the world of the living at a certain time of the year, hungry and ready to take what they can from there, if these spirits had not been given sufficient offerings by their living relatives.
+In China, Taiwan and other overseas Chinese communities, preta is translated as egui (Chinese: 餓鬼, lit: "hungry ghost"), which descends from the Middle Chinese pronunciation of ngaH kjwɨjX.
+In Chinese Buddhism, the egui dao (餓鬼道, lit: "Path of the Hungry Ghosts") is one of the six domains of the desire realm of Buddhism.
+Many Chinese Buddhist rituals performed throughout the year typically contain sections where the various types of egui and spirits are summoned and provided nourishment in the form of food offerings and Buddhist teachings and precepts.
+The oral tradition of Chinese ancestral worship believes that the ghosts of the ancestors may be granted permission to return to the world of the living at a certain time of the year.
+If the spirits are hungry and not given sufficient offerings by their living relatives, they take what they can from the world.